AntonSol919/linkspace/homepage/basics.md

 For a technical document regarding the API and CLI see the [Guide](./docs/guide/index.html).
 If you want to support the project consider registering a [public name](./lns.html).

+# Q&A

+Some common questions and answers about the project in general:

+### Is linkspace a blockchain?

+No.

+Blockchains and supernets share a common dea:

+Using cryptographic hashes and public keys to provide a model of data that trancends the connection used to share it.

+Blockchain use the cryptography to batch multiple events into 'blocks'.
+As new blocks are made they are linked or 'chained' to the previous block.
+This creates a consensus of all events that happened.

+A blockchain's goal is to provide a model and tools to make consensus simple.

+However, consensus on all events isn't that useful as a foundational feature for an overwhelming majority of applications.

+A supernet simply does not require that kind of consensus.

+With a general purpose supernet like linkspace it is easy to implement similar consensus mechanism in an application.

+### Won't a app have a lot of overhead compared to a basic Web server?

+If all you want to do is stream one movie from a single host and forget it, then linkspace might be too much overhead.
+Few projects stay that simple.
+Most projects grow in scope to identify users, save their comments, add them to groups, scale beyond a single server, etc.

+Once a full stack is build, linkspace is very small w.r.t. its features.
+Furthermore, it is designed to be fast/low energy, such that you can stream a video on a potato phone.
+Even single threaded: `dd bs=10G count=1 if=/dev/zero | lk data > /dev/null`

+### Can you ask people to deal with the added complexity?

+Yes.

+Linkspace lack 3 decades of tooling that made the web relatively easy for users, but that can change.

+The nature of communication over distance is chaotic and asynchronous, so much of the "complexity" is not artificial or accidental.
+Furthermore, the number of configuration could end up smaller: Passwords, Groups, friends can be setup once and used by every application.
+Finally, making people responsible isn't a bad thing, being impotent online is.

+### Isn't it a good thing that a host administrates what I and others can see online?:

+This can be a service that is provided so end users do not have to worry about seeing questionable content.
+Similar to how it is done today.

+On the flip side, hosts are currently final and total administrators by virtue of hosting the data.
+Having this as the foundational 'truth' to how billions of people spend hours each day communicating scares the shit out of me.

+### Won't it devolve to the same paradigm of centralized systems?:

+Maybe, maybe not.
+If a users can walk away from a host platform without losing their history, the host has to give a better deal than they do now.

+## Why not <alternative>?

+Because they create a different model and none have felt right.

+I don't think a 'global ledger', or 'faster email' is the right way forward.

+Linkspace attempts to provide a model where: for any group and any application, there exists a space to address data.
+To that end, Linkspace is selective in what it does and doesn't do, and consequently how a stack ends up looking.

+Some limitations i've found are:

+- It has either hash addresses or custom url addresses, not both.
+- Too slow.
+It should be doable in hardware and fast enough to stream video as is.
+Not hand it over to different protocol.
+- No Groups.
+Consequently there is no or little granularity in what you share.
+- No domains.
+Everything becomes one app.
+- Its distracted with facilitating digital signatures and concensus, instead of focusing on the utility without a consensus.
+- A blessed/fixed method of exchanging data, instead of a external/modular system to be filled in per use case.
+- An ever growing set of built in (stream) protocols to negotiate a state.
+(A consequence of the previous point)
+- A stagnating set of protocols and thus improvements are hard to roll out.

+That does not mean I think alternative are worse or useless.
+Different models have different strong points, more than one supernet can co-exist.